What is cardiac rehab?

 - Heart valve repair or replacement.

-- Coronary artery angioplasty with or without stent placement.
+- Coronary artery angioplasty with or without a stent.

 How common is cardiac rehab?